9 Medical Reasons You’re Tired All the Time

 You’re tired because … you have an infection

 Doctors will often check for chronic infection as a cause of fatigue due to such infections as the Epstein-Barr virus (mononucleosis) or Lyme disease.
 Both of these medical issues can present with extreme fatigue.
-Don't miss these other 18 silent signs of Lyme disease.
+If you feel exhausted, make sure you never do these 10 things when you’re tired.

 You’re tired because … you have sleep apnea